coreinfrastructure/best-practices-badge/doc/implementation.md

 You can select any table (on the left-hand side) so you can view or edit the database contents with a UI.

+You can directly connect to the database engine and run commands.
+On the local development system, run "rails db" as always.
 To change the database contents of a production system, log into that system and use the SQL language to make changes.
 E.G., on Heroku, presuming that you have installed the heroku command,